TheBigW/ParametricEQ/README.md

 Thanks to the guys of the rhythmbox IRC for their great help and the authors of the 10 band eq, which I used as a reference a lot!

 for installation just copy all files to HOME/.local/share/rhythmbox/plugins/ParametricEQ

+on newer releases python gconf is missing.
+The installation of gir-gconf fixes this issue: sudo apt install gir1.2-gconf-2.0